memob0x/scroll-padlock/README.md

 }

 html.scroll-padlock--locked.not-ios body {
-    /* Reserves space for scrollbar (iOS has overlay scrollbars, this rule would have no effect there)*/
+    /* Reserves space for scrollbar */
+    /* (iOS has overlay scrollbars, this rule would have no effect there) */
     padding-right: var(--scroll-padlock-vertical-scrollbar-gap);
 }
 ```